Notes on the Geography of Cambodia (Angkor): Siem Reap and Vicinity

 Premium fuel: a sack of charcoal sells for about four dollars.

 The dollars do trickle.
-Here, a simple house--thatch and matting on poles--but with wheels in the garage.
+Here, a simple house--thatch and matting on poles--of a family with wheels in the garage.

 A fancier production, with metal roof, wood walls, and concrete footings.
-The tinted metal is an especially nice touch.
-Down below, a motorcycle.
+The tinted roof is an nice touch.
+Down below, more motorized wheels.

 Prefabricated footings for sale.